jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

 If nothing happens on reboot a good first step in debugging is to comment out the line `import loader` in `boot.py` and reset the watch.
 Then, using `REPL` type `import tempos` which should load all the drivers and - after a delay - display `Loading ...` on the watch screen.

+6. To sync your watch time with the NTP time, navigate via swiping to the time app and click on "Sync with NTP".

 ### Battery life

 A recent update  reduces the voltage supply from 3.3V to 2.7V  during sleep, the light sleep current is now measured at: